hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - A strings that contains a sequence of a single letter (“aaaaaaa”) or 2 letters ("abbaabaa") as opposed to those composed of all possible Latin letters
     - Encoding (ASCII, UTF-8, UTF-16)?
     - Special characters
-    - such as those with only small numbers or a small range of large numbers,
 - When dealing with **arrays/lists**:
     - Biased/Degenerate tests:
         - It's empty